Latur: University education

 Due to more than 140 colleges, the city is known as an educational hub in Marathwada.
-Many of the students studying in the colleges and the University are from nearby districts.
+Many of the students studying in the colleges and the university are from nearby districts.
 Most colleges in Latur are affiliated with the Nanded University.
 There is a sub-center of SRTMUN at Latur.

+The Sandipani Technical Campus - Faculty of Engineering, Latur, founded in 2011 by Shri.
+Vinodji Agrawal, is one of the leading engineering colleges in Marathwada.
+Along with Engineering Courses like Civil Engineering, Computer Engineering, Electronics and Telecommunication Engineering, Mechanical Engineering, most demanding Artificial Intelligence and Data Science Engineering was also included recently in the college.
+Polytechnic courses of Civil, Computer and Mechanical are also available for the students of this region in this reputed college campus.

 The M. S. Bidve Engineering College, Latur, founded in 1983, is one of the oldest engineering colleges in Marathwada.
 The Maharashtra Institute of Medical Science & Research Latur was founded in 1988 by Vishwanath Karad.

 The Border Security Force Training Centre, Chakur and the Disaster Management Training Institute were established in Latur in 2005 and 2008, respectively.

 Dayanand Law College was established by the Dayanand Education Society.
 Established medical schools such as the Government Medical College, Manjara Ayurvedic College are present in the city.

 Channabasweshwar Pharmacy College is a degree college that provides diploma, degree, and master courses in the pharmacy field.
 Other pharmacy colleges are Dayanand College of Pharmacy and Vilasrao Deshmukh College of Pharmacy.

-Vilasrao Deshmukh Foundation's (VDF) College is a degree college that provides diploma, degree, courses in the engineering and pharmacy field.
+Vilasrao Deshmukh Foundation's (VDF) College is a degree college that provides diploma, degree, and courses in the engineering and pharmacy field.
 Other pharmacy colleges are Dayanand College of Pharmacy and Vilasrao Deshmukh College of Pharmacy.

 Rajarshi Shahu College, Latur, is a reputed college for undergraduate as well as post graduate education.
 It provides education in Arts, Humanities, Social Sciences, Natural Sciences, Mathematics and Commerce.

 Professional education

 Latur is home to a branch of the Western India Regional Council of the Institute of Chartered Accountants of India, along with an exam centre, Information Technology training lab, reading room, and a library for Chartered Accountants as well as for students.

 Medical education is provided by the Vilasrao Deshmukh Government Medical College and Institute, a public institute of medicine under the Maharashtra University of Health Sciences.
 Maharashtra Academy for Education and Research (MAERS Pune) runs a private medical college known as Maharashtra Institute of Medical Sciences and Research MIMSR and Yeshwantrao Chavan Rural Hospital, Latur.

-Engineering and technology education is provided by M.S.
+Engineering and technology education is provided by Sandipani Technical Campus - Faculty of Engineering and Polytechnic, M.S.
 Bidve College of Engineering, Puranmal Lahoti Government Polytechnic, and Government Residential Women's Polytechnic Latur.